pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 While you can [manually set your credentials as secrets](https://www.pulumi.com/docs/esc-cli/commands/esc_env_set/) in your Pulumi ESC environment files, it isn’t a recommended best practice to create or maintain long-lived credentials for your cloud environments.
 A more secure and efficient alternative is to leverage yet another great feature of Pulumi ESC: dynamic credentials.

 Pulumi ESC can dynamically generate credentials on your behalf each time you need to interact with your AWS environments.
-This will require configuring OpenID Connect (OIDC) between Pulumi and AWS.
-On the AWS side, there are two resources you will need to create:
+To do so, you'll need to configure OpenID Connect (OIDC) between Pulumi and AWS.
+On the AWS side, there are two resources you'll need to create:

 - An IAM OIDC provider
 - An IAM Role